MSc Specialist Practice (Cancer) / Overview

 Course overview

-- Develop your knowledge of and practical skills in areas such as palliative care, lung cancer, radiology and systematic anti-cancer therapy if you are a nurse or other health professional.
+• Develop your knowledge and skills in the foundations of cancer care and treatment, enhanced supportive and palliative care, living with and beyond cancer, acute oncology, breast cancer and haematological cancers if you are a nurse or other health professional.

-- Study at a university ranked 1st in the UK and 3rd in the world for nursing (QS World University Rankings 2018).
+• Study at a university ranked 6th in the world and 3rd in the UK for Nursing (QS 2022).

-- Choose from a wide range of course units to suit your own interests, studying them individually for CPD or building up credits for a postgraduate award.
+• Choose from a wide range of course units, studying them individually for CPD or build up credits for a postgraduate award.

 Open days